Our Class Enrollment Instructions

 Why everyone is talking about “convergence” right now

-- Real-time skills will increasingly be a differentiator.
-Students who can build scenes, block shots, and iterate fast in a real-time engine have more doors open.
+Students who can assemble scenes, block shots, light, and iterate quickly in a real-time engine have more doors open across games, previs, interactive media, and rapid visualization.

-- AI literacy is becoming a basic professional skill.
-Not “replace the craft”—but use AI responsibly for ideation, reference exploration, and iteration.
+Not “replace the craft,” but use AI responsibly for ideation, reference exploration, iteration, and communication—then finish with strong fundamentals and clean presentation.

-- Fundamentals are still the deciding factor.
-Great posing, acting, timing, composition, and clear storytelling are what make work stand out.
+Great posing, acting, timing, composition, and clear storytelling are what make reels memorable.
+Tools accelerate the process—but fundamentals define the result.

 1) Fundamentals (the portfolio multiplier)